SriHemaN/Workshop-/README.md

 3. Day 1
    - Introduction to Verilog RTL Design and Synthesis
      - Introduction to open-source simulator iverilog and iverilog design testbench
      - Labs using iverilog and gtkwave
-     - Introduction to Lab and iverilog gtkwave
    - Introduction to Yosys and Logic synthesis
      - Introduction to Yosys
      - Introduction to Logic Synthesis